These 7 US states could decide the next president – DW – 11/06/2024

 North Carolina

 North Carolina is the latest to join the list of swing states.
 Before Biden dropped out of the race in July, Trump had a big lead here.
-Harris has been able to bring that to a near tie.
+Harris managed to bring that to a near tie.
 Yet Democratic presidential candidates have only taken the state one time in the past 11 elections.

 The state has seen big demographic changes and gone from 75% white in 1990 to about 60% today.
 Over the last 30 years, the total population has increased significantly.
 The state has attracted a wide range of people, from military veterans and retirees to young college grads.

-Note: Update: Donald Trump has won the battleground state of North Carolina.
-This article was originally published on October 24 and updated after the first polls closed early November 6.